tomalrussell/nismod_teaching_kit/docs/lecture_17/Lecture_17.2.md

----
-title: Mini-Lecture 17.2 - Nature-based solutions for waste and wastewater treatment
+# Mini-Lecture 17.2 - Nature-based solutions for waste and wastewater treatment

-keywords:

--   Nature-based solutions

--   Waste management

--   Wastewater treatment

-authors:

--   Yu Mo

----

 This lecture provides an overview of the applications of nature-based solutions in waste and wastewater treatment.
 Particularly, this lecture